ryoichikawai/geometry/topology/topology.md

 The first statement defines open sets using neighborhoods.
 The second statement defines neighborhoods using open sets.
 Nothing seems wrong with each statement.
 However, if  these statements are simultaneously used,  the definitions of open sets and neighborhoods are circular.
 The former is based on the neighborhood-first approach and the latter on the open-set-first approach.
 We should not mix these approaches.

 The above definition is obviously using a coordinate system.
-We want to develop a definition that does not depend on coordiate systems.
+We want to develop a definition that does not depend on coordinate systems.